kennethreitz-archive/uvenv/README.md

 `uvenv` is a workflow tool for `uv`, inspired by Pipenv, designed to manage Python project dependencies using `requirements.txt` and `requirements.in` files.
 It aims to simplify dependency management and environment setup.

+**Note**: this software is in early development and may not be suitable for production use.

 ## Features

 - **Dependency Management**: Install packages listed in `requirements.in` and generate a lockfile (`requirements.txt`) for consistent environments.